jemmings-git/pyrite_analysis/README.md

 `pyrite_refs.txt` - list of refences in the xDD library containing at least one mention of framboidal, nodular, concretionary or undifferentiated pyrite matched to a (meta)sedimentary rock in the Macrostrat database.
 This is an expanded version of the reference list contained in the Supplementary Materials.

-`SGP_refs.txt` - list of references used to construct Figure 2
+`SGP_refs.txt` - list of references used to construct Figure 2 (Sedimentary Geochemistry and Palaeoenvironments Project, SGP: http://sgp-search.io/)